New Economic Mechanism

 The New Economic Mechanism (NEM) (Új gazdasági mechanizmus) was a major economic reform launched in the People's Republic of Hungary in 1968.
 Between 1972 and 1978, it was curtailed by the prevailing winds of Eastern Bloc politics.
 During the subsequent decade, until the 1989 dismantlement of communism ended the era, the NEM's principles continued to affect the Hungarian economy, even in cases where the "NEM" name was not emphasized.
 Because of the NEM, Hungary in the 1980s had a higher ratio of market mechanisms to central planning than any other Eastern Bloc economy.
 The ratio was different to an extent that was politically challenging to bring about in the Soviet sphere because of the ideological mixture it required.
 The name Goulash Communism was jokingly (but tellingly) applied to this mixture.
 The Hungarian economy under the influence of NEM principles was widely viewed as outperforming other Eastern Bloc economies, making Hungary colloquially known as "the happiest barrack" in barracks communism.

 The tensions and harmonies between market mechanisms and central planning, with neither having sole control, are a perennial challenge in all societies that temper capitalism with socialism or vice versa.
-In some ways Hungary's economic reform channels comparisons with the Chinese economic reform, in the sense that both were qualitative challenges to an authoritarian type of system—and thus that such reforms were not politically feasible in most of the Eastern Bloc.
+In some ways Hungary's economic reform channels comparisons with China's reform and opening up, in the sense that both were qualitative challenges to an authoritarian type of system—and thus that such reforms were not politically feasible in most of the Eastern Bloc.